Mary Meigs: Early life

 Meigs was born in Philadelphia, the daughter of Edward Browning Meigs and Margaret Wister Meigs, and grew up in Washington, D.C.
 Her great-great-grandfather was the obstetrician Dr. Charles Delucena Meigs, and her great-granduncle was Major General Montgomery C. Meigs, Quartermaster General of the United States Army during the American Civil War.
 She studied at Bryn Mawr College, graduating in 1939, and subsequently taught English literature and creative writing at that school.
 She served in the United States Navy's WAVES corps during World War II.

 She subsequently studied art in New York City, and had her first exhibition of paintings in 1950.

 Relationships

 Openly lesbian, Meigs met author Barbara Deming in 1954.
 Deming and Meigs became a couple and moved to Wellfleet, Massachusetts, where they joined a Cape Cod artistic circle that included abstract painter Mark Rothko, critic Edmund Wilson, and writer Mary McCarthy.

-In 1963, Wilson introduced Meigs to Marie-Claire Blais, a writer from Quebec who became romantically involved with Meigs and Deming.
+In 1963, Wilson introduced Meigs to Marie-Claire Blais, a writer from Quebec who became romantically involved with Meigs and had a complicated relationship with Deming.
 The three women lived together for six years.
-Meigs and Deming drifted apart, and in 1972 Meigs and Blais moved to Brittany.
+Meigs and Deming drifted apart, and in 1971 Meigs and Blais moved to Brittany.
 The couple subsequently returned to Montreal in 1976, where Meigs spent the remainder of her life.